-Join our board and help us make history
+Join our board, help us make history

 The McHenry County Historical Society & Museum is seeking historically minded individuals interested in shaping the future direction of the society by serving as board members.
 The commitment to our mission of “providing the methods and means of presenting McHenry County history to enrich life” is key to the society’s continued success.
 If you are interested in learning more or know of an individual you believe would embrace this important role, contact Governance Committee Chairman Greg Barry at 815-459-2050 or at email@example.com.
-New three-year terms begin July 1.

 Win THE "Mostly Morris"quilt

 This homage to the celebrated British wallpaper designer William Morris features a card trick pattern.
 The botanical-themed fabrics used by our Heritage Quilters mostly are from Barbara Brackman’s William Morris collections.
 She has created four collections over the past few years, each having 40 or more fabrics.
+Buy tickets at the Countryside Nursery quilt show Sept.
+20 and 21 in Crystal Lake or at the Woodstock Harvest Fest Sept.
+21. Tickets also are available online.

 Our latest McHenry County Barn Quilt Brochure